hanwendong1/VirtualGaming/content/1-Codenames.md

   - Be a word in English language
   - Not be a form or part of a word on any visible card.
-  - Optional variant: Compound/hyphenated words, proper names, abbreviations, acronyms, homonyms, and rhymed words 0 means no clues relate to it.
-Both allow unlimited guessing (unless wrong)
+  - Optional variant: Compound/hyphenated words, proper names, abbreviations, acronyms, homonyms, and rhymed words

 {% capture text %}
 Can you find 3 cards that relate to the clue "MAPLE"?